kenan-rhoton/openwar/docs/rules.markdown

 You may only do it when instructed to.
 Distances between models are measured from the closest point in their bases.

 ## The Battlefield

 90cm x 90cm size, with appropriate terrain.

 ## Army Setup

+Players take turns setting up entire units within their deployment zones until they each have no more Units to deploy.

 # Battle Rounds

 ## The Turn

 ## The Orders

+1. Advance: Only when out of combat.
+Choose between: Shoot and Move, Move and Shoot, Move and Fight.
+2. Hold: +1 Defense.
+You may Shoot or Fight with +1 Accuracy.
+3. Run: Take Exhaustion and Move double the normal distance in a straight line.
+4. Skill: Use a special skill.
+5. Regroup: Move all miniatures up to 5cm directly towards another miniature in the Unit.

 # Moving